The Music Building - picturing music visually.

 Even though music is something you listen to and hear, I have always looked for ways of picturing it visually, both for my own understanding and as a way to teach.
-Below is an analogy (taken from my book PlaneTalk, with my permission) which may help some of you get a grip on how music connects up.
+Below is an analogy (taken from my book Planetalk) which may help some of you get a grip on how music connects up.

 Let's have a look at this using a real key, for simplicity sake, C. It's nice and uncluttered, with no sharps or flats to cloud the issue.